 The proposed works for XC212 - Ballycoskery extend into the constraints area/Zone of Notification (ZoN) for the church CO008-069, which is listed on the Record of Monuments and Places (RMP) for Co.
 Cork.
 This Recorded Monument is protected under Section 12 of the National Monuments (Amendment) Act 1994.
 Saint Mary's Church is also listed on the National Inventory of Architectural Heritage (NIAH) as NIAH 20900804, along with the parochial house (NIAH 20900805).
 The design is also in close proximity to the RMP constraints area for the moated site (CO008-035) and vernacular house (CO008-036).
-There is a relatively high potential previously for presence of unrecorded aboveground and subsurface archaeological remains in greenfield areas within the scheme design extents.
+There is a relatively high potential presence of previously unrecorded the aboveground and subsurface archaeological remains in greenfield areas within the scheme design extents.

-Figure 15.4 Heritage Assets in the vicinity of XC211 - Newtown and XC212 - Ballycoskery

-The existing rail line follows the nineteenth-century Great Southern and Western Railway and the railway cutting/embankments and the level crossings themselves may be of, and/or have features that are, of architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest.
-For example, there is a house at crossing XC212 -Ballycoskery that may be associated with the railway.
+Figure 15.4 Heritage Assets in the vicinity of XC211 - Newtown and XC212 - Ballycoskery of architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest.
+For example, there is a house at crossing XC212 - Ballycoskery that may be associated with the railway.
 Historical maps dating to the mid-nineteenth and turn of the twentieth century indicate that the railway line directly impacted the moated site (CO008-035) and depict a number of structures and features in the vicinity of the crossings that, if still extant, may be of heritage interest including a signal post, signal box, milepost and Ordnance Survey benchmarks.